verdaux/BookNotes/Impressors 5.md

 - [ ] What in the pumpkin spiced latte is going on here?
 - [ ] Do you know what happened to my heart?
 The first time I saw you.
 My heart fell
 - [ ] My soul is in the streets of Mumbai
+- [ ] The witchery of beautiful eyes.